 Spirit is an American ultra-low-cost airline that operates flights in the U.S., the Caribbean, Latin America, and South America.

-As of 2020, Spirit Airlines has the following aircraft:
+As of 2023, Spirit Airlines has the following aircraft:

 Spirit Airlines offers great deals and incredibly low-priced air tickets to its customers — there’s no secret about that.
-Many consumers who are looking for a no-frills ticket look to Spirit Airlines for their flights.
+The base fare can be as low as $29, sometimes even lower.